"America deserved 9/11, dude. Fuck it, I'm saying it."

 Here's what makes the "himbo" label interesting: Hasan leans into it.
 He'll play dumb.
 He'll joke about being just a "hot guy who reads Wikipedia."

-For a Type 8, a personality defined by projecting strength and invulnerability, this self-deprecation is strategic.
+For a Type 8 (a personality defined by projecting strength and invulnerability), this self-deprecation is strategic.
 It disarms.
 It makes the political content more approachable.
 It prevents him from seeming like he's lecturing.
+Calculated vulnerability that works.

 More Than Politics: Entertainment and Chat Culture

-The article you're reading might make Hasan sound like C-SPAN with muscles.
-But that misses a huge part of his appeal.
+This article might make Hasan sound like C-SPAN with muscles.
+That misses a huge part of his appeal.
+Nobody watches pure rage for eight hours.

 The Entertainment Machine

 This variety is the point.
-It's what makes eight hours of daily content sustainable and watchable.
 The political stuff lands harder because it's surrounded by entertainment.

 Chat: The Love-Hate Relationship